Yoav666s/dnd-wiki/collections/_spells/nornfeld/cantrip/phase-strike.md

 cast_time: "1 Action"
 ritual: false
 description: |
-  Choose a creature you can see within range.
-You teleport to an unoccupied space within 5 feet of the target.
-Immediately after you arrive, you make a melee attack with the weapon used in the spell's casting.
-If there is no unoccupied space within 5 feet of the target, the spell fails.
+  You teleport to an unoccupied space within range.
+If you teleport within 5 feet of a creature, you may make a melee attack with the weapon used in the spell's casting.

   This spell allows you to teleport and attack once more when you reach certain levels: twice at 5th level, three times at 11th level, and four times at 17th level.
 You cannot target the same creature more than once.
-The spell ends if there are no valid targets.
 excerpt: "You teleport to an unoccupied space within 5 feet of the target.
 Immediately after you arrive, you make a melee attack with the weapon used in the spell's casting."
 source: "Basic Rules"
 # header: